-- 3.374 A remarkable increase in participants and the number of applications received for each of the events has clearly demonstrated rising interest in the subject matter from States Parties.
+- 3.366 A remarkable increase in participants and the number of applications received for each of the events has clearly demonstrated rising interest in the subject matter from States Parties.
 The feedback gathered from the seminars has proved highly positive and constructive, with consistent requests for further seminars to be organised.
-This trend should be maintained. - 3.375 States Parties have not only supported the programme as a regular activity but actively seek to promote and broaden these activities through substantive contributions.
-This is reflected in the numerous voluntary and in-kind contributions from the States Parties, including India, Japan, Malaysia, Nepal, Qatar, the Republic of Korea, and the United States of America, and from the European Union. - 3.376 Following the success of the pilot phase, the programme has officially been recognised and future activities have been mandated under the international-cooperation programmes by the decision on Article XI adopted at the Conference at its Sixteenth Session.182 The activities in the second half of 2012 took place in Germany, India, Nepal, Qatar, and the Republic of Korea.
-Over 130 participants attended the events and for the first time three participants from Myanmar, a State not Party, were present. - 3.377 The chemical-safety-and-security management programme is now well established and well known among the States Parties.
+This trend should be maintained. - 3.367 States Parties have not only supported the programme as a regular activity but actively seek to promote and broaden these activities through substantive contributions.
+This is reflected in the numerous voluntary and in-kind contributions from the States Parties, including India, Japan, Malaysia, Qatar, and the United States of America, and from the EU. - 3.368 Following the success of the pilot phase, the programme has officially been recognised and future activities have been mandated under the international-cooperation programmes by the decision on Article XI adopted at the Conference at its Sixteenth Session. - 3.369 The chemical-safety-and-security management programme is now well established and well known among the States Parties.
 The Secretariat has identified a pool of highly qualified experts in a range of subjects and has developed good working relations with relevant institutions.
 The proposed strategy is to expand this activity in order to implement the decision on Article XI.
-The main challenges for the future of this programme are twofold: - (a) to assess specific needs in the field of chemical safety and security in order to ensure that relevant requirements are consistently fulfilled (the Secretariat will support this work, upon request, in partnership with experts from the States Parties, international organisations, and industry); and
+The main challenges for the future of this programme are twofold:

-(b) to substantiate implementation of the programme with adequate resources, both human and financial (to this end, the Secretariat will continue to attract voluntary contributions from the States Parties, and build upon the network of regional and national partners and centres, which will allow the resources and support received from the States Parties to be maximised).
+- (a) to assess specific needs in the field of chemical safety and security in order to ensure that relevant requirements are consistently fulfilled (the Secretariat will support this work, upon request, in partnership with experts from the States Parties, international organisations, and industry); and - (b) to substantiate implementation of the programme with adequate resources, both human and financial (to this end, the Secretariat will continue to attract voluntary contributions from the States Parties, and build upon the network of regional and national partners and centres, which will allow the resources and support received from the States Parties to be maximised).